 Pet Loss Support

-Recognizing the strength of the human-animal bond and the pain experienced when the bond is broken, The Center for Human-Animal Interaction offers several resources to help grieving owners and professionals working with grieving owners.
+Recognizing the strength of the human-animal bond and the pain experienced when the bond is broken, The Center for Human-Animal Interaction can suggest outside resources to help grieving owners and professionals working with grieving owners.

 Adjusting to the Loss of a Pet

 Professor of Psychiatry

 It is no surprise to pet owners to learn of research documenting the close emotional bond that rapidly develops between people and their pets.
 For most of us, our pets represent so much: a loyal companion, confidant, and loving family member.
 Our pets share our lives for years and support us in good times and bad.
 So when a pet dies, or is lost or stolen, many of us feel a deep sense of loss and our lives suddenly seem turned upside down.
 We find ourselves on an emotional roller coaster crying one minute, angry the next, and numb at other times.
 We grieve and grief is a normal reaction to a significant loss.
 And losing a beloved pet is certainly a significant loss.

 Unfortunately, many in our society don’t understand the unique bond we share with our dogs.
 They make insensitive comments such as, "It was just a dog, get over it" or "You can always get another one".
 Such comments might be well intentioned, but clearly reflect a lack of understanding of the close and unique bond that exists between most owners and their pets.